Neuroquila-n8fall/JunkersControl/README.md

 ## Hints
 - If you just wanna read then usually you have nothing to modify.
 The program will see other controllers on the bus and will go into "read-only" mode by itself.
 If you're not wanting to take any risks, you have to set the variable `OverrideControl` in [main.cpp](src/main.cpp) to `false`.
 This way nothing will be sent on the bus udner any circumstances but you can read everything.
-- For debug purposes the `DebugMode` variable controls wether you want to see verbose output of the underlying routines like feed temperature calculation and step chain progress.
+- For debug purposes the `configuration.General.Debug` variable controls wether you want to see verbose output of the underlying routines like feed temperature calculation and step chain progress.
 - Keep in mind that if you are intending to migrate this to an arduino you have to watch out for the OTA feature and `float` (`%f`) format parameters within `sprintf` calls.
 - When OTA is triggered, all connections will be terminated except the one used for OTA because otherwise the update will fail.
 The MC will keep working.
 - The OTA feature is confirmed working with Arduino IDE and Platform.io but for the latter you have to adapt the settings inside `platformio.ini` to your preference.